mdavids/rfc/content/draft-davids-forsalereg-13.md

 This document contains several "Notes to the RFC Editor", including this section.
 These should be reviewed and resolved prior to publication.

+Please also review the Status of This Memo section and other relevant parts before publication..

 {mainmatter}